CoderDojoZH/resources/cards-scratch/breakout-game/README.md

   - wait for the message "Bonus Wide Paddle"
     - if the paddle is not yet wide
       - change the costume to "Wide"
-      - broadcast a "Condo Wide Paddle" message that we will catch in the paddle itself
+      - broadcast a "Countdown Wide Paddle" message that we will catch in the paddle itself
   - wait for the message "Countdown Wide Paddle"
     - wait 10 seconds
     - change the costume back to "Normal"